 On February 25 Mr and Mrs Stratton of Mornington visited Ben and found him very ill and weak - he'd not been able to fend for himself for some days.
 Mrs Stratton stayed with Ben while her husband went for the nearest telephone.
 An ambulance was sent but couldn't make it to Ben's hut.
 Ben was carried to the ambulance by a police constable who had accompanied it, with the help of some locals.
 Ben was admitted to hospital - his illness unspecified but presumed to be "old age."
 He lingered in hospital until March the second.

 Memories were shared in local newspapers of "a most picturesque figure with his snow-white beard and hair, short, stooping figure, and clothes mended with string, and even sometimes with flax.
 Usually he would lead with him his beloved horse, which he was never seen to ride.
 In his more genial moods "Uncle Ben" would demonstrate this horse's tricks to the school children, making it shake hands and perform many other such tricks.
 Mention too was made of his ferocity in defending his property from trespassers and his dignity from those who called him "Uncle Ben" to his face.

 In 1946, Ben's land on the far side of Flagstaff came up for sale and the Tramping Club bought it, ensuring public access since then.
-A picnic shelter stands near Ben's hut.
+A picnic shelter stands near the site of Ben's hut.
 His gooseberries and raspberries still grow.